oracle-livelabs/common/gitlab-workshop/compute/compute.md

 The command above creates two files under the .ssh folder in the Home directory of the user, a *private key:* ```id_rsa``` and a *public key:* ```id_rsa.pub```.
 Keep the private key safe and don't share its content with anyone.
 The public key will be needed for various activities and can be uploaded to certain systems as well as copied and pasted to facilitate secure communications in the cloud.

-## Task 4: Setup Compute Instance
+## Task 4: Setup Compute Instance for GitLab Server

+* Create a compute instance for GitLab server that will be used to install and configure GitLab software in the following labs.

 1. Click the **Navigation Menu** in the upper left, navigate to **Compute**, and select **Instances**.
 2. Click on **Create Instance**.
 3. Enter the **Name** for your Compute Instance and choose the **compartment**.
-4. Click on edit and choose the Availability Domain, Image, and Shape of your choice.
-For this lab, use the default Oracle Linux 8.6 image
+4. Click on edit and choose the **Availability Domain**, **Image**, and **Shape** of your choice.
+For this lab, use the latest Oracle Linux 8.x image